slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 # Practice and principle

-Einstein used his first postulate, the constancy of the speed of light *in vacuo* across reference frames, to derive the Lorentz transformation.
+Einstein used his second postulate, the constancy of the speed of light *in vacuo* across reference frames, to derive the Lorentz transformation.
 This postulate states and necessitates the following:

 $x$ $=$ $ct$